gokulrejith/Object-Finder-BT-RLTS-dewble/README.md

 🔸 Sony Shajan       <br>

 ### *_Description_*
 _Have you ever lost any of your items somewhere near you but do not know exactly where?
 Do you usually have a  tough and annoying time finding out your lost items?
 Would you like a peace of mind regarding your luggage getting lost or misplaced when traveling?
-Then look no further, our project cum product is the perfect answer to all your worries. <br>
+Then look no further, our project cum product is the perfect answer to all your worries.

-*_dewble_* is a Bluetooth tag that can be attached to any items of interest that are prone to frequently getting misplaced.
-There are multiple innovative use case scenarios of *_dewble_*.
-Some of the examples are: <br>
+_*dewble* is a Bluetooth tag that can be attached to any items of interest that are prone to frequently getting misplaced.
+There are multiple innovative use case scenarios of *dewble*.
+Some of the examples are:_

-◼ Finding keys, books, laptops, etc. <br>
+◼ _Finding keys, books, laptops, etc. <br>
 ◼ Tracking your kids in crowded environments. <br>
 ◼ Tracking your beloved pets. <br>
 ◼ Finding your car in a jampacked car parking space. <br>
 ◼ Tracking, and also finding your luggage while traveling.<br>

-*_dewble_* communicates with your phone using an Android application.
-Once you have attached the tag to your item, you can get to know the distance between you and your item. *_dewble_* contains a buzzer and LED that gets activated on demand for enhanced findability._
+_*dewble* communicates with your phone using an Android application.
+Once you have attached the tag to your item, you can get to know the distance between you and your item. *dewble* contains a buzzer and LED that gets activated on demand for enhanced findability._